 Community building for effective altruism involves developing a strong community of engaged people who are committed to doing as much good as they can.

-EA community building can be an "impact multiplier", allowing you to have a large impact across a variety of different causes.
+Effective altruism community building can be an "impact multiplier," allowing you to have a large impact across a variety of different causes.
 To illustrate this, consider these two scenarios:

-The second option multiplies your impact, as creating a strong EA community could lead to several people working on highly effective projects, rather than just one.
-This is one of the main advantages of EA community building — leveraging your own resources to encourage others to do good.
+The second option multiplies your impact, as creating a strong effective altruism (EA) community could lead to several people working on highly effective projects, rather than just one.
+This is one of the main advantages of EA community building: leveraging your own resources to encourage others to do good.

 These communities can take different forms, such as those defined by university membership, geographic location, or cause area interest.
 They all share the same goal: encouraging greater connections and collaboration between interested individuals, which allows the EA movement to increase its impact.

 There are endless ways to create EA communities.
 A few examples are listed below.

 Local groups are centred around a location or educational establishment.
 They generally focus on in-person meetups, discussions, events, and other activities to learn more about EA and get more involved.